SaiMouli3/elara-vscode-extension/README.md

-Certainly!
-Here’s a streamlined version of the README for your Visual Studio Code extension "Elara", focusing on the basic information without links or external references.

----

 # Elara

 This is the README for your Visual Studio Code extension "Elara".
 "Elara" integrates OpenAI's powerful GPT models into Visual Studio Code, enabling on-the-fly text completions, code snippets, and documentation generation.